 - i.
 Mrs. Elizabeth Ansah

 - ii.
 Mr. Prince Asiedu

 - iii.
-Mr. Cletus Ngasu
+Mr. Cletus Mgasu

-The following member was awarded for continuous savings with the Union even in retirement: Prof. Eminah i.
-Mr. Wisdom Kwaku Atsu - Buduburam ii.
-Madam Elizabeth Abaka - Cape Coast
+The following member was awarded for continuous saving with the Union even in retirement: Prof. Emina

 The following members were also awarded for their best organization in supporting the Union.
 They were;